RP

 25 minutes, mostly prep

-Plan for 15 minutes of prep and 10 minutes of cook time.
-The key middle cue is: Add rice and toss vigorously for 3 minutes until heated through and lightly golden.
+Plan for 15 minutes prep and 10 minutes cooking.
+Midway check: Add rice and toss vigorously for 3 minutes until heated through and lightly golden.

 Flavor logic